Optimal additive quaternary codes of dimension $3.5$ and $4$: Introduction

 \section{Introduction}

 A quaternary block code $C$ of length $n$ is a subset of $\F_4^n$.
 If $C$ is closed under componentwise addition then $C$ is called additive.
 If $C$ is additive and closed under $\F_4$ scalar multiplication then $C$ is called linear.
 The parameter $k$ such that the number of codewords $|C|$ equals $4^k$ is called the dimension of $C$.
 Clearly, $k$ is an integer if $C$ is linear and a half-integer if $C$ is additive.
 For each integer $s$ let $n_k(s)$ denote the maximal length $n$ such that an additive quaternary code of length $n$, dimension $k$, and minimum Hamming distance $n-s$ exists.
 For $k\le 3$ the function $n_k(s)$ was completely determined in \cite{bierbrauer2021optimal}.
 In the sequence of papers \cite{guan2023some,10693309} the determination of $n_{3.5}(s)$ was narrowed down to $s\in \{6,7,12\}$.\footnote{The example for $s=13$ refers to \cite{kurz2024computer}.} Geometrically, $n_k(s)$ is the maximum number of lines in the projective space $\PG(2k-1,2)$ such that each hyperplane contains at most $s$ lines, see e.g.\ \cite{bierbrauer2021optimal}.
-The aim of this paper is to completely determine $n_{3.5}(s)$ and $n_k(s)$ for all sufficiently large $s$.
-For $n_{4}(s)$ we give partial results.
+The aim of this paper is to completely determine $n_{3.5}(s)$, $n_{4}(s)$, and $n_k(s)$ for all sufficiently large $s$.

 The remaining part of the paper is structured as follows.
 In Section~\ref{sec_preliminaries} we introduce the necessary preliminaries.
-The problem of the optimal parameters of additive quaternary codes of arbitrary dimension, assuming a sufficiently large minimum distance, is solved in Section~\ref{sec_solomon_stiffler}.
-The determination of $n_{3.5}(s)$ and the partial determination of $n_{4}(s)$ is obtained in Section~\ref{sec_exact}.
+The problem of the optimal parameters of additive quaternary codes of arbitrary dimension, assuming a sufficiently large minimum distance, is solved in Section~\ref{sec_solomon_stiffler}, see Corollary~\ref{cor_attained_asymptotically}.
+The determination of $n_{3.5}(s)$ and $n_{4}(s)$ is obtained in Section~\ref{sec_exact}.
+It turns out that there exist infinite series of additive codes whose parameters outperform those of linear codes.